 Now with FandangoSEO, you can also monitor the Core Web Vitals.
 Quickly detect any area of your site in need of improvement.
-To access this feature, once you open your project, you only need to go to Page Info > Core Web Vitals.
+Once you open your project, go to Page Info > Core Web Vitals to use this feature.

-To access the User Experience Report in Google Chrome, first, log in to GSC.
-On the left, there is a bar that contains a section called “Improvements.”
-Once there, you have to click on “Core Web Vitals.”
-You will see some graphs in which the option “Open report” is displayed.
+To access the User Experience Report in Google Chrome, log in to GSC.
+On the left, there’s a bar that contains a section called “Improvements.”
+Once there, click on “Core Web Vitals.”
+You’ll see some graphs in which the option “Open report” is displayed.
 There you can perform an in-depth analysis of these metrics.

 How to optimize Core Web Vitals

 Once you analyze your web vitals performance, it’s time to improve it.
 Let’s see how you can optimize your Core Web Vitals in detail.